Criminal Appeal Attorney in Georgia

-If you have been convicted of a crime, you have the right to appeal the decision.
+If you have been convicted of a crime in Georgia, you have the right to appeal the decision.
 The process is complex, and it takes a great deal of research and skill to successfully argue your case.
-That is why you need help from a lawyer who is familiar with the system and can develop a compelling argument on your behalf.
+That is why you need help from a criminal appeal attorney in Georgia who is familiar with the system and can develop a compelling argument on your behalf.

 What Issues Can Be Raised on Appeal?

-A conviction can’t be appealed just because the defendant is unhappy with the outcome.
+A conviction in Georgia can’t be appealed just because the defendant is unhappy with the outcome.
 They must have justifiable, legal reasons for pursuing this option.

-Possible grounds for appeal include, but are not limited to:
+Possible grounds for appeals in Georgia include, but are not limited to:

 - Insufficient evidence: The prosecutor must prove beyond a reasonable doubt that the defendant committed the alleged offense.
 Their assertions and the jury’s decision must be based on evidence.
 However, if a conviction arises from testimonies, documents, or other items that do not sufficiently support the allegation, the defendant may have a reason to appeal the decision.